thewebplatform/polymer-codelab-Devfest2014/README.md

 bower install
 ```
 ### View What You Are Building
-Before we start, let's view what we are building
+Before we start, let's view what we are building by running the server and seeing the application.
 ```sh
 grunt serve:dist
 ```
+Next check out the app structure.
+In particular, view the app folder.
+That is where most of the app gets updated.
+This is the current way Google suggests you structure Polymer apps.
 ### Instructions
 You can view any completed section of the tutorial using `git checkout step-?`.
 To see the difference between any two steps, use the `git diff` command.